Uvira South Kivu, Democratic Republic Of The Congo Travel Guide

 Given severe limitations on tourism, 'interest-based routes' are not feasible for leisure travel in Uvira.

-Any budget plan for Uvira must incorporate security costs, which often increase overall expenses.
+Any budget plan for Uvira must incorporate security costs, that frequently increase overall expenses.

 Not recommended due to major safety risks.
 Independent budget travel is dangerous.